COC certification Betterwood

 Tropical wood from certified sources: how reliable is that?

-Almost every board on the wood market is advertised with the terms “sustainable”, “responsible” and “ecological”.
-In reality, however, massive clear-cutting, illegal manure and the destruction of valuable rainforest areas are the order of the day.
-How does that fit together?
+On the timber market, almost every board is advertised with the terms “sustainable”, “responsible” and “ecological”.
+In reality, however, massive deforestation, illegal clearing and the destruction of valuable rainforest areas are the order of the day.
+How does this fit together?

 Always legal - but rarely sustainable